HiDiHlabs/SpatialLeiden/docs/source/usage.md

 seed = 42
 ```

-The data set consists of 155 genes and ~5,500 cells including their annotation for cell type as well as domains.
+The data set consists of 155 genes and ~5,500 cells including their annotation for the cell type as well as domains.

 +++